xmnboy/xdk-to-cli/README.md

 SUCCESS: finished!
 ~~~

-As shown above, three `config.*.xml` files are created, in your local Intel
+As shown above, three `config.*.xml` files are created in your local Intel XDK
-XDK project folder.
+project folder.
 Each is based on the corresponding `intelxdk.config.*.xml`
-file and the contents of the `<project-name>.xdk` file you specified.
-If you
+file and the `<project-name>.xdk` file you specified.
+If you compare the three
-compare the three `config.*.xml` files they will be nearly identical and can
+`config.*.xml` files they will be nearly identical, and can be merged into a
-be easily merged into a single `config.xml` file for use with either Adobe
-PhoneGap Build or Cordova CLI.
+single `config.xml` file for use with Adobe PhoneGap Build or Cordova CLI.

 * If you are building for only a single target (e.g., Android) you can simply
   rename the `config.android.xml` file to `config.xml` and you will have what
   you need to use with Adobe PhoneGap Build or Cordova CLI.

-  NOTE: The `config.windows.xml` file is based on the `intelxdk.config.windows.xml`
+  *NOTE:* The `config.windows.xml` file is based on the
-  file, which is derived from your Intel XDK Windows 10 UAP project settings.
+  `intelxdk.config.windows.xml` file, which is derived from your Intel XDK
-  There is no conversion of the older Windows config files by this script.
+  Windows 10 UAP project settings.
+There is no conversion of the older Windows
+  config files by this script.

-* If you are building for multiple targets you should combine the relevant
+* If you are building for multiple targets you can combine the relevant
   `config.*.xml` files into a single `config.xml` file.
-This step is not done
+This step is *not* done
   automatically by the script and must be done manually using a code editor
   or any one of many [diff and merge utilities][8] available for this purpose.